 “One of today’s most impeccably musical pianists.”
 International Piano, January/February 2021

-He studied at Chetham’s School of Music, Manchester with Heather Slade-Lipkin before continuing his studies at the Curtis Institute of Music, Philadelphia with Eleanor Sokoloff.
+Leon studied at Chetham’s School of Music, Manchester with Heather Slade-Lipkin before continuing his studies at the Curtis Institute of Music, Philadelphia with Eleanor Sokoloff.
 He also received invaluable guidance from Nina Milkina in London.

-(Biography last updated January 2nd 2021)
+(Biography last updated 11th September 2023)